Park Ranger Programs:

 ||$50 - $2,500

 The Corps of Engineers participates in the America the Beautiful-Federal Recreational Lands Pass Series.
-The series includes the; Annual Pass, Every Kid Outdoors Pass available to 4th graders, Annual Senior Pass, Lifetime Senior Pass, Lifetime Access Pass, Volunteer Pass, and Military Pass.
+The series includes the; Annual Pass, Every Kid Outdoors Pass available to 4th and 5th graders, Annual Senior Pass, Lifetime Senior Pass, Lifetime Access Pass, Volunteer Pass, and Military Pass.
 Be sure to pick up your America the Beautiful pass at any of our Corps projects as the money is directly invested back into the facilities to improve your recreational experience.
 Get more details about the pass series here.

 Individuals 62 years and older have the choice of purchasing an Annual Senior Pass for $20 which is good for one year from the date of purchase, or a Lifetime Senior Pass for $80, which does not expire.
 Senior and Access Pass holders also receive a 50 percent discount on campsites at Corps-managed campgrounds.